amber-lang/amber-docs/docs/stdlib/doc/env.md

 pub fun input(prompt: Text): Text
 ```

-Create a prompt and return the value
+Creates a prompt and returns the value.

 ## `confirm`